railsuser2014/openobject-doc-book-en/source/contribute/documentation_translation.rst

 ------

 At the moment, this script is in alpha status and has not been thoroughly tested.
-It should work but expects some bugs to pop up at unexpected times.
+It should work but expect some bugs to pop up at unexpected times.